TDStrasser/Kookaberry-Reference-Guide/docs/source/neopixel.rst

     Write the bytes in *neopixel* buffer to a NeoPixel-like device on the given *pin* when the *neopixel* object was created.
     Interrupts will be disabled during the entire write to get accurate timing.
     The physical NeoPixel LED string will then be lit in accordance with the pattern set in the *neopixel* object buffer.

+.. method:: NeoPixel.fill(colour)

+    Fill the *neopixel* object buffer array with the specified *colour*.
+    An immediately subsequent NeoPixel.write() will set all the NeoPixels to the specified *colour*.